 So sure, you'll get superb experience, but you'll get worked to the bone whilst gaining it.
 "The stuff in the careers marketing material about the wide range of work in is actually true, in my experience", said a junior solicitor.
 "The associates are also so continually shafted that they are desperate to give as much responsibility out as soon as they find a half-competent trainee, so you can end up with a fair amount of varied work".
 Others said it was "exceptional", Freshfields is a place where "the clients are the big-ticket folks...but when you're working at 4am it doesn't really make up for the life you're losing".
 Welcome to the Magic Circle.

 What made people stay?
-The people, the money and the "gold plated rep", said Firm of the Year 2021 respondents.
+The people, the money and the "gold plated rep", said respondents in the RollOnFriday Best Law Firm to Work At Survey.
 There's not a guarantee of a pot of gold at the end - the up-or-out policy means that if you don't make partnership you'll find yourself without a job.
 To be fair many of these problems affect every large firm, and grumbles about prospects can be heard throughout the Magic Circle.
 With the lure of decent money, superb work and a glittering name on a CV will be enough to ensure that they will be able to attract the best.
 As one associate puts it - "Great people, great clients, great work".